Marketing » Selling

 You can't do this alone.
 Find some friends and/or family members who support your endeavor and enlist them to help you.
 There will be times (even later in this course) where you will need help solving business problems or brainstorming your business.
 Having the support and brainpower of people you trust will help immensely.
 Below is a template email that you can send to some people you're close with.
 Also, I'm available by email (time permitting) to help you work through some of these issues.

-Focus on Selling (not strategy & planning)
+Focus on Selling Right now (not strategy & planning)

 Sales are the lifeblood of your business.
 If you're not selling (and marketing) you will go out of business.
 In these early days, spend as much time as possible selling and generating leads.
 Later down the road we'll work more on Strategy & Planning